ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab08.md

 3. SD card slot: All the software that runs on the Pi, which includes the Operating System (more on the OS later) as well as your programs, will be stored on the SD card that goes into the SD card slot.
 The Pi without the SD card is all hardware.

 4. GPIO pins: This stands for General Purpose Input / Output.
-You won’t be able to observe the GPIO pins on the Raspberry Pi on your workbench because they are hidden under the gray/black ribbon cable that connects them to the white breadboard.
+You won’t be able to observe the GPIO pins on the Raspberry Pi on your workbench because they are hidden under the ribbon cable that connects them to the white breadboard.
 These pins can be configured to send/receive signals through your python programs.
 You will control and sense the world around you through these pins!!

 5. Power Input: Using this input you can power up your Pi using a charger or a batteries.

 ## Observe the connections from your Pi to other peripherals

 In the setup provided to you, the Pi has been wired to work as a desktop computer!
-Actually its more than a desktop because it is setup to connect to an electronic circuit that you will soon create (something you can't do with standard desktops)
+Actually its more than a desktop because it is setup to connect to an electronic circuit that you will soon create (something you can't do with standard desktops).
-Next week we will operate the Pi in a untethered fashion (as a mobile robot) but for now observe the following wired connections from the Pi to other peripherals:
+For the robotics projects, we will operate the Pi in a untethered fashion (so the robot can be mobile) but for now observe the following wired connections from the Pi to other peripherals:

 * The Pi has a connection to a monitor via the HDMI port.
 * The keyboard and mouse are connected to the in-built USB hub of your monitor.
 A single USB cable from the monitor connects the keyboard and mouse to the Pi.
 * The Pi is powered up using a charger that is plugged into the wall.
-* The GPIO pins on the Pi are routed to a breadboard via a black ribbon cable.
+* The GPIO pins on the Pi are routed to a breadboard via a ribbon cable.

 Let's take a closer look at the breadboard and the GPIO breakout board that sits on it.
 You will need this information to complete the later exercises in this lab